 Parley’s Way (2300 E to I-80)

-This project will implement some recommendations from the Parley’s Way Corridor Plan and follow the City’s Complete Streets Ordinance.
-Street resurfacing (chip seal) will help prolong the life of the street.
-Median islands and enhanced crosswalks at the Wyoming Street & Stringham Avenue intersections will improve safety and walkability.
+This project implemented some recommendations from the Parley’s Way Corridor Plan and followed the City’s Complete Streets Ordinance.
+Street resurfacing (chip seal) that was completed will help prolong the life of the street.
+Newly built median islands and enhanced crosswalks at the Wyoming Street & Stringham Avenue intersections improve safety and walkability.
 Other design changes include right-sizing all four lanes and repurposing the little existing on-street parking in order to paint buffered bike lanes.

 Community input about the street

 In spring 2020, Salt Lake City gathered community input in considering options for possible changes to the striping design of this street.
 We asked for your fresh input, to combine with the past input.